UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Understanding that packet loss frequently originates within the home from issues like network congestion, interference, and faulty hardware is the first step towards fixing your internet connection.

-1. Network Congestion
+Network Congestion (Local vs. ISP)

-2. Wireless Interference
+Wireless Interference

-3. Outdated Hardware
+Faulty or Outdated Hardware

-5. Router Configuration Issues
+Software and Configuration Issues

-How to Test for Packet Loss
+How to Test and Measure Packet Loss

 Illustration showing a man at a computer and steps to run a packet loss test online or via Windows ping command.